Explore West Yellowstone, Montana: Gateway to Adventure

 Top Things to Do in West Yellowstone

-- Explore Yellowstone National Park: See Old Faithful, Grand Prismatic Spring, and hike scenic trails.
+- ✧ Explore Yellowstone National Park: Witness iconic geysers like Old Faithful, marvel at the vibrant Grand Prismatic Spring, and hike to breathtaking viewpoints.

-- Grizzly & Wolf Discovery Center: Learn about and observe grizzly bears and wolves in a naturalistic setting.
+- ✧ Grizzly & Wolf Discovery Center: Get an up-close look at grizzly bears and gray wolves in a naturalistic habitat, and learn about these magnificent animals.

-- Fly Fishing: Cast a line in the Madison River or other blue-ribbon trout streams.
+- ✧ Fly Fishing: Cast a line in the Madison River or other nearby blue-ribbon trout streams, renowned for their exceptional fishing opportunities.

-- Snowmobiling & Winter Sports: Hundreds of miles of groomed snowmobile trails, cross-country skiing, and snowshoeing.
+- ✧ Snowmobiling & Winter Sports: Experience the thrill of riding hundreds of miles of groomed snowmobile trails in the winter, or enjoy cross-country skiing and snowshoeing.

 Local Industry & Economy